Clinical-Genomics-Lund/nextflow_wgs/docs/config.md

 The nextflow.config file defines most of the things needed to run the pipeline.
 This includes paths to [references](references.md), singularity configuation, environmental configs, output-folders, profiles and executor (slurm) configurations.

 Example [config](https://github.com/Clinical-Genomics-Lund/nextflow_wgs/blob/master/configs/nextflow.hopper.config).
 Do note that this file is setup for a very specific cluster in Lund.
 You will need to configure it for your specific enironment.
+The file should be name nextflow.config and be located in the same folder as main.nf

 ### Config headers